Peer Support 101

 Core Competencies and Principles

 Core competencies create an essential foundation for preparing and further developing a workforce to deliver integrated care.
-Core competencies for certified peer support specialists reflect certain foundational principles identified, developed, and promoted by members of the mental health and substance use disorder recovery communities such as the reputable organization SAMHSA.
+Core competencies for Certified Peer Support Specialists reflect certain foundational principles identified, developed, and promoted by members of the mental health and substance use disorder recovery communities, such as the reputable organization SAMHSA.
 These core competencies and principles are:

-Recovery-Oriented - Peer support specialists hold out hope to those they serve, partnering with them to envision and achieve a meaningful and purposeful life.
+• Recovery-Oriented - Peer Support Specialists hold out hope to those they serve, partnering with them to envision and achieve a meaningful and purposeful life

-Voluntary - Peer support specialists are partners or consultants to those they serve.
+• Voluntary - Peer Support Specialists are partners or consultants to those they serve.
 They do not dictate the types of services provided or the elements of recovery plans that will guide their work with peers.
-Participation in peer recovery support services is always contingent on peer choice.
+Participation in peer recovery support services is always contingent on peer choice

-Relationship-Focused - The relationship between the peer support specialist and the peer is the foundation on which peer recovery support services and support are provided.
-The relationship between the peer support specialist and peer is respectful, trusting, empathetic, collaborative, and mutual.
+• Relationship-Focused - The relationship between the Peer Support Specialist and the peer is the foundation on which peer recovery support services and support are provided.
+The relationship between the Peer Support Specialist and peer is respectful, trusting, empathetic, collaborative, and mutual

-Trauma-Informed - Peer recovery support utilizes a strengths-based framework that emphasizes physical, psychological, and emotional safety and creates opportunities for peers to rebuild a sense of control and empowerment.
+• Trauma-Informed - Peer recovery support utilizes a strengths-based framework that emphasizes physical, psychological, and emotional safety and creates opportunities for peers to rebuild a sense of control and empowerment

 Peer Support Services Provided

-Planning - Assists the individual in developing and monitoring a recovery plan
+• Planning - Assists the individual in developing and monitoring a recovery plan

-Resources - Teaches, role models, and coaches how to use resources and navigate the mental health and/or substance use system
+• Resources - Teaches, role models, and coaches how to use resources and navigate the mental health and/or substance use system

-Advocacy - Promotes and sustains the workforce and advances the recovery, community integration, and tenure of those they serve
+• Advocacy - Promotes and sustains the workforce and advances the recovery, community integration, and tenure of those they serve

-Illness Management - Teaches, supports, and coaches the acquisition and use of skills needed for symptom management
+• Illness Management - Teaches, supports, and coaches the acquisition and use of skills needed for symptom management

-Employment & Housing - Teaches, coaches, and models the skills and attributes needed to attain and maintain long-term, stable employment and housing
+• Employment & Housing - Teaches, coaches, and models the skills and attributes needed to attain and maintain long-term, stable employment and housing

-Education - Teaches recovery education based on the core principles of recovery and resiliency to increase knowledge and skills needed to live well per their definition of recovery
+• Education - Teaches recovery education based on the core principles of recovery and resiliency to increase knowledge and skills needed to live well per their definition of recovery

 Work Environment

-Although SC SHARE focuses on peer support in behavioral healthcare settings, one should note the vast domains a PSS may specialize in including: cancer survivor support, diabetes support, weight management support, pre/post-natal support, and long-term comorbidity support.
+Although SC SHARE focuses on peer support in behavioral healthcare settings, one should note the vast domains a PSS may specialize in include: cancer survivor support, diabetes support, weight management support, pre/post-natal support, and long-term comorbidity support.

 I'm a Certified Peer Support Specialist.